 - Issued on the basis of the value of money deposited in advance by the holder to the issuer. - The value of money is stored electronically in a medium such as a server or chip. - Used as a means of payment to merchants who are not issuers of such electronic money, and - The value of electronic money deposited by the holder and managed by the issuer is not a deposit as intended in the law governing banking.

-Advantages and Disadvantages of Cashless / E-money Transactions a.
-More practical and safer
+Advantages and Disadvantages of Cashless / E-money Transactions

 Excess